What Advanced Civilizations Are Like, Why We Don't See Them, and What to Send Them

 Any artificial super intelligence would be like an advanced civilization.
 See Appendix 1.

-develop.
+There is likely an abundance of planets where complex life could develop.
 Furthermore, that life, also complex life, develop doesn't seem that unlikely.
 (That life starts doesn't seem that unlikely.
 And evolution can induce intelligence, under certain conditions, it would seem.)
 Just a single civilization should quickly, relative to the age of the universe, be able to explore the universe with self-replicating probes (traveling at a fraction of the speed of light).[ii]
 The Fermi paradox is the apparent contradiction between the seemingly likely abundance of advanced civilizations throughout the universe and our lack of evidence for such civilizations.[iii]

 The Fermi paradox is a paradox only if one assumes that advanced civilizations are expansive, akin to 16th century European colonialist countries.
 And that is arguably precisely how they are not.